We are restarting some events with the easing of lockdown restrictions.

 Walks can once again take place in England, Scotland and Wales, and will be run in accordance with local regulations.
 In most cases our walks will allow for a maximum of 30 participants, although a lower limit may be in place following an event's risk assessment.
 All walks require every participant to pre-book via the website.

 This is the deferred summer 2020 Hebrides cycling week moved to Sat 14th August to Sunday 22nd August 2021.

 The Hebridean Cycle Way is a new route covering 185 miles, across 10 islands through the Outer Hebrides Archipelago.
 Starting in Vatersay, South of Barra, we will cycle the entire length of the Archipelago, over 7 days, visiting the mythic Callanish stones in Lewis after we’ve bagged the north coast, Port of Ness and the Butt of Lewis lighthouse.

-Places are limited to eight, at least initially.
+The spaces have been taken by those that paid a deposit in 2020.
+Places are limited to eight.
 This will be a manageable size of group of differing abilities and for the available accommodation (which is limited) space on ferries, trains etc.